Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

   in the state machine.
 - **Join States:** Eventually, diverging branches must be re-joined.
 Joining, especially in the context of nesting, must be carefully handled.

-### Join States and the Branch Leaf Node
+### Join States and the Branch Tail Node

 Every branching construct must eventually rejoin the main flow of execution.
 The join state represents the point where diverging branches reunite, ensuring that the state machine continues to execute correctly.

-The purpose of the branching leaf node (represented by `_leafIndex` in the `GotoTransformerVisitor` `StateContext` class) is to keep track of the current state node at the end of the current branch path during the traversal of the expression tree so we can correctly re-join branches to the main flow.
+The purpose of the branching tail node (represented by `_tailIndex` in the `GotoTransformerVisitor.StateContext` class) is to keep track of the current state node at the end of the current branch path during the traversal of the expression tree so we can correctly re-join branches to the main flow.
 This is crucial for managing state transitions in branching constructs
 (e.g. `Conditional`, `Switch`, `Try`, and `Await`).

-#### Key Roles of the Leaf Node
+#### Key Roles of the Tail Node

 1. **Tracking the Current State**:
-   - The leaf node represents the last state node in the current branch path.
+   - The tail node represents the last state node in the current branch path.
 It is updated as the traversal progresses through different branches of the expression tree.
-   - It is important to note that the `_leafIndex` tracks the current branch segment from the last branching state node, not from the root of the state tree.
-This ensures that state transitions are managed correctly
-   - within nested branching constructs.
+   - It is important to note that `_tailIndex` tracks the current branch segment from the last branching state node, not from the root of the state tree.
+This ensures that state transitions are managed correctly within nested branching constructs.

 2. **Managing Transitions**:
-   - When a branch is visited, a new state node is created, and `_leafIndex` is updated to point to this new state.
+   - When a branch is visited, a new state node is created, and `_tailIndex` is updated to point to this new state.
-   - After visiting a branch, the leaf node's transition is set to point to the join state or the next state in the sequence.
+   - After visiting a branch, the tail node's transition is set to point to the join state or the next state in the sequence.

 3. **Handling Nested Branches**:
-   - In nested branching constructs, the leaf node helps in maintaining the correct state transitions by ensuring that each branch's end state correctly points to the join state or the next relevant state.
+   - In nested branching constructs, the tail node helps maintain correct state transitions by ensuring that each branch's end state correctly points to the join state or the next relevant state.

 4. **Ensuring Correct Execution Flow**:
-   - By keeping track of the leaf node, the traversal ensures that the execution flow of the transformed expression tree correctly mirrors the original structure, with appropriate transitions between states.
+   - By keeping track of the tail node, the traversal ensures that the execution flow of the transformed expression tree correctly mirrors the original structure, with appropriate transitions between states.

 #### Example: `VisitConditional` Method

-Let's rereview the `VisitConditional` method to see how the leaf node is used:
+Let's rereview the `VisitConditional` method to see how the tail node is used:

 ```csharp
 protected override Expression VisitConditional(ConditionalExpression node)